liprec/azurebi-docs/vsts-extensions/azure-data-factory-pipeline.md

 # Azure Data Factory Pipelines Management

-This release task can be added to a release pipeline to either suspend or resume all pipelines of an Azure Data Factory.
+This release task can be added to a release pipeline to either suspend or resume all pipelines of an Azure Data Factory or Azure Synapse Workspace.
 ![Screenshot of the Pipeline Management task](images/adf-screenshot-3.png)

 ## Parameters